datasaker/agent-doc/gitbook/en/linux/amazonlinux-2023/dsk-plan-postgres-agent.md

 ## Did you run the DataSaker predecessor?

-In the current Amazon Linux 2023 environment, if the preceding task of `DataSaker` has not been carried out, please proceed with the preceding task of `DataSaker` first.
+In the current Amazon Linux 2023 environment, if the preceding task of 'DataSaker' has not been carried out, please proceed with the preceding task of 'DataSaker' first.
 [DataSaker predecessor](dsk-plan-postgres-agent/en/$%7BPREPARATION\_MANUAL\_KR%7D/)\
 \